FG Urges States to Domesticate Relevant Economic Policies

 “In the light of this, I want to urge the honourable commissioners of budget and economic planning, states’ permanent secretaries, key stakeholders, distinguished guests, ladies and gentlemen, I enjoin you to continue to support and replicate/domesticate the germane economic policies of the federal government in your respective states for developmental consolidation, impactful deliverables and enormous successes.

-He implored the stakeholders to ensure maximum utilisation of the period of discussions and contribute immensely to the deliberations in order to chart the best ways forward towards actualising the economic aspirations of Nigeria as the giant of Africa in this event.
+She implored the stakeholders to ensure maximum utilisation of the period of discussions and contribute immensely to the deliberations in order to chart the best ways forward towards actualising the economic aspirations of Nigeria as the giant of Africa.